 Organisations are encouraged to join us as contributing members to support the work we do.
 We welcome new people to our community.
-We have many ways to engage, including The Carpentries Twitter feed, our Slack channel, subscribing to our twice-monthly newsletter, (see older issues), following our Facebook page, and by joining some of our email lists.
+We have many ways to engage, including The Carpentries Twitter feed, our Slack channel, subscribing to Carpentry Clippings, our twice-monthly newsletter, (see older issues), following our Facebook page, and by joining some of our email lists.

 The Carpentries, while sounding plural, is a singular entity.
 Therefore, when referring to The Carpentries, verbs should also be singular, e.g. ‘The Carpentries is …‘.
 The correct title for the merged organisation is The Carpentries.
 However, you can use terminology such as ‘A Carpentries workshop …‘.
 We have a draft Style Guide to help you.

 We appreciate being mentioned in the acknowledgments sections of papers, theses, and proposals, as it helps us show current and potential funders what impact we are having.
 If you would like to acknowledge The Carpentries, please use wording like this: